Softorage/Softorage/content/software/shotcut.md

         official: true

 sysreq:
+  General:
     -
       min: "Operating system: 32- or 64-bit Windows 7 - 10, Apple macOS 10.10 - 10.15, or 64-bit Linux with at least glibc 2.19"
     -
       min: "CPU: x86-64 Intel or AMD; at least one 2 GHz core for SD, 2 cores for HD, and 4 cores for 4K" -
       min: "GPU: OpenGL 2.0 that works correctly and is compatible.
 On Windows, you can also use a card with good, compatible DirectX 9 or 11 drivers"
     -
       min: "RAM: At least 4 GB for SD, 8 GB for HD, and 16 GB for 4K" -
       min: "Network: Shotcut does NOT require access to the network to activate, check a subscription, or send usage analytics.
 However, some links in the Help menu do link out to this web site."

 developer: ["Dan Dennedy", "Meltytech LLC", "Charlie Yates <OD>"]